SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 ### Power of the Pen Activism

 I know it feels pathetic, but the word *is* powerful.
-It's juts you have to use it, not stay silent.
+It's just you have to use it, not stay silent.
 So I wrote an email to the journalist who published the "Crisis in Our Universities" headline in the Wellington Dominion Post.
 It is up to him to desire to read and enquire into the truth, I've given him the chance.
 I re-publish my